 This particular Sunday was a very windy day.
 Marcelo Rios parked himself on the baseline from the very first points, forcing the Spaniard to run around the court.
 Corretja seemed a bit short of energy, being in a final for two consecutive weeks.
 “El Chino” insisted on his backhand side using is typical lefty forehand and used any short ball to step in and fire down-the-line forehand winners or short cross-court backhands.
 Corretja didn’t have the strength that day to play deep enough to contain his opponent.
-He was totally outplayed by Marcelo Rios who won in straight sets 6-4 6-3 6-3, claiming his first premium title.
+He was totally outplayed by Rios, who won 6-4, 6-3, 6-3, claiming his first premium title.
 But the Chilean had one last surprise up his sleeve for the Monte-Carlo audience…

 After showing his trophy to the public, he was given the microphone for the traditional champion speech.
 A speech done in his very own way.
 Looking at his prize-money, he just mumbled: “This does not even cover the money that I lost at the casino this week!
 Thank you, see you next year.”
 To the astonishment of the officials around, he didn’t say more.
 Even in this moment, his biggest achievement to date, that’s all he had to say.
 Ironically, he wouldn’t even see them the following year, as an injury will force him to pull out.

 The same two players faced each other a couple of weeks later in the final of another Super 9 event in Rome.
-The outcome was different though: Corretja won 7-5 7-5 6-3.
-Surprisingly, none of them performed very well at the French Open that year, both reaching only the round of 16, Rios being defeated by Hicham Arazi (6-2 6-1 5-7 7-6) while Corretja lost against qualifier Filip Dewulf (5-7 6-1 6-4 7-5).
+The outcome was different though: Corretja won 7-5, 7-5, 6-3.
+Surprisingly, neither of them performed very well at the French Open that year, both reaching only the round of 16, Rios being defeated by Hicham Arazi (6-2, 6-1, 5-7, 7-6) while Corretja lost against qualifier Filip Dewulf (5-7, 6-1, 6-4, 7-5).

 Marcelo Rios claimed eight titles in the next 18 months.
-After a huge start in 1998, when he reached the Australian Open final before winning in both Indian Wells and Miami, he became world no.1 on the March 30th.
-He would never confirm by winning a Grand Slam.
+After a huge start in 1998, when he reached the Australian Open final before winning in both Indian Wells and Miami, he became world No 1 on the March 30th.
+He would never confirm his status by winning a Grand Slam.
 He was also the first player to win all the clay-court Super 9 tournaments (Monte-Carlo in 1997, Rome in 1998, Hamburg in 1999).
 His later career was disturbed and shortened by repeated injuries pushing him to retire in 2004, aged only 29.
-His outrageous speech in Monte-Carlo was, but the start of a series of controversies, mostly about his behavior outside the tennis court.
-He performed some sort of remake of the Monte-Carlo speech in 1998, when the president of Chile invited him to his palace after Rios became world no.1 and asked him if he wanted to say anything to the Chilean people.
-Rios simply declined in one word: ”No.1”
+His outrageous speech in Monte-Carlo was but the start of a series of controversies, mostly about his behaviour outside the tennis court.
+He performed some sort of remake of the Monte-Carlo speech in 1998, when the president of Chile invited him to his palace after Rios became world No 1 and asked him if he wanted to say anything to the Chilean people.
+Rios simply declined with a one-word answer: “No”

-Alex Corretja climbed up to the 12th rank in the world in 1997, winning another clay-court tournament in Stuttgart.
+Alex Corretja climbed up to No 12 in the world in 1997, winning another clay-court tournament in Stuttgart.
 He then became a serious contender for the Roland-Garros crown, a dream he never achieved, being beaten in the final by Moya in 1998 and Kuerten in 2001 making it to the semi-final in 2002.
-Although he never performed very well in the other Grand Slams (only once did he pass through the round of 16) and was mostly famous for being a clay-court specialist, his biggest achievement has been claiming the Masters Cup title on an indoor court in 1998, which helped him reach his best ranking as world no.2 in February, 1999.
+Although he never performed very well in the other Grand Slams (only once did he pass through the round of 16) and was mostly famous for being a clay-court specialist, his biggest achievement was winning the ATP Finals (then known as The Masters) on an indoor court in Hanover, Germany, in 1998, which helped him reach his best ranking as world No 2 in February, 1999.